Prestonmwangi/Mexico-Toy-Sales-Analysis/README.md

 ## Project Overview
 This project is a Power BI dashboard analyzing **sales, revenue, profitability, products, and store performance** for Maven Toys, a fictional toy retailer operating across Mexico.

+## Objectives

+The analysis focuses on:

+- Evaluating overall sales and profitability.
-The dashboard is designed to help stakeholders quickly understand overall business performance and identify high-performing products, stores, and locations.
+- Identifying high-performing products, stores, and locations.
+- Analyzing revenue and profit trends over time.
+- Identifying areas of strong and weak business performance.

+## Business Problem

+Maven Toys needs to understand which products, stores, and locations are driving sales and profitability, while identifying areas where performance could be improved.

 ## Dashboard Pages & Features